-- 1. We realized that the sexual dimorphism of male and female body sizes necessitates separate analyses.
-Therefore, we calculated SMI for males and females separately, and ran separate models for each sex for the repeatibility analysis (P1 and P2). - 2.
-Fat score data were distributed such that the majority of scores were 0, with some 1's and very few higher numbers.
+- 1) We realized that the sexual dimorphism of male and female body sizes necessitates separate analyses.
+Therefore, we calculated SMI for males and females separately, and ran separate models for each sex for the repeatibility analysis (P1 and P2). - 2) Fat score data were distributed such that the majority of scores were 0, with some 1's and very few higher numbers.
+Specifically, of the 21 males, 15 had fat scores at 0, 5 scored 1, and a single male had a fat score of 2.
+Out of 47 females, 26 scored 0, 18 scored 1, 2 scored 2, and a single female scored 3.
 This lack of variance in the response variable led to problems when we ran the models: it was difficult to fit models using an ordinal regression.
-The function "simulateResiduals", which we used to check our data, does not work with data in the ordinal family.
+The function "simulateResiduals," which we used to check our data, does not work with data in the ordinal family.
 Consequently, we modified the model to use a logistic regression where the dependent variable FatScore is categorized as individuals that showed no visible fat (y = 0), or some fat was present (y = 1) where we combined all individuals that had fat score values of 1 or greater.
 Subsequent data checking indicated that these data were not zero-inflated or overdispersed.